AjaxVM/pyggel/Readme.md

 # PYGGEL (PYthon Graphical Game Engine and Libraries)

-OpenGL powered 2d/3d prototyping game engine.
+Lightweight, OpenGL powered, 2d/3d game engine - with the main goal of ease of learning/use and rapid prototyping.

 ## In Development